retry51776/notes/psychlogy/psychology.md

 >
 > > If you want to memorize something, tie them to a feeling

-### Memory encoding
+### Working memory
+- Capacity: 7 items +-2
+- Duration: 20-30s
+- Encoding: Visual and auditory last longer than verbal or written information
+  - The positional effect
   - rehearsal `aka repeat`
   - chunking `aka organized memory`
   - mnemonic devices
     - image `aka picturize memory`
     - pegword `aka use story`
     - location
     - Acronym
   - Self-Referencing
   - Spacing `aka repeat study in large time gape`

-### Working memory
-- Capacity: 7 items +-2
-- Duration: 20-30s
-- Encoding: Visual and auditory last longer than verbal or written information
-  - The positional effect
 - Interference: Memory will interfered w each other
 - Transfer to long-term memory by Hippocampus
 > Basic mechanics of short term memory is neuron associate different signal together.
 Increase voltage to create more neurotransmitters; The receptor will increase surface area to capture more neurotransmitters;